User Guide Cancel

 If you use the Registration color for type, and then you separate the file and print it, the type may not register properly and the black ink may appear muddy.
 To avoid this, use black ink for type.

-Color groups can contain process, spot, and global process colors.
-They cannot contain pattern, gradient, none, or registration swatches.
-You create color groups based on harmonies by using either the Color Guide panel or the Edit Colors/Recolor Artwork dialog box.
-To put existing swatches into a color group, select the swatches and click the New Color Group icon in the Swatches panel.
-You can identify a color group by the folder icon .
+Swatch groups can contain process, spot, and global process colors.
+They can contain both patterns or gradients.
+You create Swatch groups based on harmonies by using the Swatches panel.
+To put existing swatches into a Swatch group, select the swatches and click the New Swatch Group icon in the Swatches panel.
+You can identify a Swatch group by the folder icon .

 You can also create tints in the Swatches panel.
 A tint is a global process color or spot color with a modified intensity.
 Tints of the same color are linked together, so that if you edit the color of a tint swatch, all associated tint swatches (and the objects painted with those swatches) change color, though the tint values remain unchanged.
 Tints are identified by a percentage (when the Swatches panel is in list view)